 Neill Blomkamp impressed the world of cinema with the sci-fi thriller District 9.
 He provides once again with a dystopian cyberpunk future in Elysium.

 This cyberpunk epic reflects the socio-economic disparity which we see in today’s world.
-Blomkamp explores these uncomfortable themes while depicting the exploitation of the poor to serve the elite.
+Blomkamp explores these uncomfortable themes while depicting the exploitation of people with low-income to serve the elite.

 Max (Matt Damon), augmented with cybernetic enhancements, decides to level the playing field and begins his quest to Elysium.
 However, he is caught in his tracks by a powerful government official who vows to maintain order, no matter the cost to human life.